 Bio.

 I like to say that I was born with a pen in my hand but there were many times that I considered my talents a blessing and a curse.
-My childhood and young adult life were not easy.
 Finding my “Self” was not without its set backs from trying to survive.
-The theme was loss and death and I grew accustomed to solitude.
-My strong imagination was developed out of necessity and fueled my desire to draw .
+My strong imagination was developed out of necessity and fueled my desire to draw.
 My grandmother Marion fed my interest in art and nature.
 She was a skilled folk artist who I spent my summers with camping in the Poconos.
-If it were not for my grandparents, I would be a shadow.
-The complexity of my youth has correlation to my affinity for horror and the macabre.
-It’s more of a challenge to see beauty obscured by the dark.

-I very much enjoyed anything creative to include but not limited to classic comics (Gary Larson, Jim Davis, Bill Waterson), anything Jim Henson and Richard Williams who illustrated one of my favorite movies “Who Framed Roger Rabbit”.
+I very much enjoyed anything creative to include but not limited to classic comics Gary Larson, Jim Davis, Jim Henson and Richard Williams. (who illustrated one of my favorite movies “Who Framed Roger Rabbit”)

 My hope is that my work will promote connection to our world and each other.